Why is it that everyone you know is finding love while you’re still stuck inside, single on a Saturday night?

 If you have only just met and you are wondering why he’s not blowing up your phone, ask yourself what you have going on that would make him want to do that?

 Don’t you have a job you should be doing right now?
-Of course he isn’t texting you a million times day, people have jobs.
+Of course, he isn’t texting you a million times day, people have jobs.

 3) You don’t think you need to change

-Perhaps you haven’t left the house in three weeks and are genuinely wondering why no one is calling you for a date.
+Maybe you haven’t left the house in three weeks and are genuinely wondering why no one is calling you for a date.

 4) You are picking the wrong people